JesseSwildens/Software-ontwikkeling-VESOFTON/README.md

 ## Branches
 After issue creation, a branch can be created linked to the issue.
 All branches follow the same naming convention: `[branch number]-[relevant title]`.
 Any changes relevant to the issue can be made on this branch.
 Commit often to keep a clear history.

+### Commits
+Commits must include two things:
+- \# Issue number
+- A short description of the commit

+An example: `#16 fixed stuck in inf loop in API_Draw_line`.

+The issue number links the commit to the relevant issue and adds it to its history.

 ## Merging
 After the issue is deemed complete, it can be merged via a pull request (PR).
 A PR has to pass several  checks (some automatic) before it can be merged into the main branch: